Great Basin floristic province

-The Great Basin Floristic Province is a floristic province of the Madrean Subkingdom (floristic region), in the Boreal Kingdom (floristic kingdom).
+The Great Basin Province is a floristic province of the Madrean floristic region, in the Boreal floristic kingdom.
 It is located in the Western United States.

-A floristic province (otherwise known as a phytochorion) is a concept defined by Ronald Good, in 1947, and refined by Armen Takhtajan, in 1986.
+A floristic province (or phytochorion) is a concept defined by Ronald Good, in 1947, and refined by Armen Takhtajan, in 1986.
 A phytochorion is a region on earth that has a relative constant composition of plants.
-Takhtajan defined the Great Basin Floristic Province to extend well beyond the boundaries of the hydrographically defined Great Basin: it includes the Snake River Plain, the Colorado Plateau, the Uinta Basin, and parts of Arizona north of the Mogollon Rim.
+Takhtajan defined the Great Basin floristic province to extend well beyond the boundaries of the hydrographically defined Great Basin: it includes the Snake River Plain, the Colorado Plateau, the Uinta Basin, and parts of Arizona north of the Mogollon Rim.
 The Great Basin phytochorion is distinguished by the presence of Great Basin sagebrush (Artemisia tridentata), and saltbushes in genus Atriplex.